Aliases for MAGT1 Gene

 GeneCards Summary for MAGT1 Gene

 MAGT1 (Magnesium Transporter 1) is a Protein Coding gene.
-Diseases associated with MAGT1 include Immunodeficiency, X-Linked, With Magnesium Defect, Epstein-Barr Virus Infection And Neoplasia and X-Linked Magnesium Deficiency With Epstein-Barr Virus Infection And Neoplasia.
-Among its related pathways are Transport to the Golgi and subsequent modification and Miscellaneous transport and binding events.
-GO annotations related to this gene include magnesium ion transmembrane transporter activity.
+Diseases associated with MAGT1 include Immunodeficiency, X-Linked, With Magnesium Defect, Epstein-Barr Virus Infection, And Neoplasia and X-Linked Magnesium Deficiency With Epstein-Barr Virus Infection And Neoplasia.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include magnesium ion transmembrane transporter activity.
 An important paralog of this gene is TUSC3.

 UniProtKB/Swiss-Prot for MAGT1 Gene